WorldCereal/worldcereal-documentation/vdm/launch.md

 ---

 ### List of Processes
-The "List of Processes" page displays all active and completed processes along with their details.
+The "List of Processes" page displays all active and completed processes along with their details (status, extent, input parameters, link to products).
+From here, you can download the individual results (maps) of your processing jobs directly to your computer by clicking the yellow links.
+In case you would like to consult detailed logs on a particular jobs, you can use the processing ID mentioned in the first column to locate the job directly in the [OpenEO web editor](https://openeo.dataspace.copernicus.eu/).

 <p align="center">
 <img src="../images/processing-hub/your-processes/your-processes.png" alt="List of processes" width="700"/>